VolodymyrIvanov/Udacity-Advanced-Lane-Lines/writeup.md

 1. First possibility to improve results of challenge videos is to tune thresholds or/and parameters I used in code such a minimal distance, differences in directions, maximal radius of curvature, etc.

 2. Another possibility is trying iteractivly to use another channels (except S-channel) to choose the best result.
 Especially for hard-challenge video, where hardrail divider or curb were detected instead of lane marking.

+Update after first submit:
+1. I changed pipeline process of images by adding gray scale channel threshold and magnitude and direction gradient.
+2. I added text output of evaluated curvature radius and car position
+3. I did some other minor changes in code to improve results